rmscode/binary-garden/docs/software/rustdesk-client.md

 !!! note "Not ready yet..."

     Privacy mode seems a bit immature and does not work with multiple monitors.
 This is a deal breaker for unattended access.
-See my note from [7/21/25](2025.md#07212025-1541).

 ## Quick Start